 This pattern persisted with varying severity for years.
 For the most part, I tolerated it, clinging to the pipe dream that my sleep issues would magically disappear the day I graduated.
 But they didn’t.
 In December 2012 with a sleep deficit stretching before me like a yawning chasm, I finally resolved to get serious about sleep.

-In this two part post in my self-improvement series, I’m going to share the shotgun approach that got my sleep back on track.
+In this two-part post, I’m going to share the shotgun approach that got my sleep back on track.
 Since I tried many strategies at the same time, it’s nearly impossible to tease out causation from correlation.
 I’ll present everything I tried and highlight the strategies that I think were most helpful.

 Most people brush and floss their teeth every day because good “dental hygiene” is drilled into our heads from a young age.
 Unfortunately, good “sleep hygiene” doesn’t usually inspire the same devotion.
 I guess we value dazzling white smiles over being well-rested…

 Practicing good sleep hygiene involves controlling the mental and environmental factors that influence sleep.
 It should go without saying that serious athletes should take an interest in sleep hygiene.
 One of the most effective steps I took was to adopt a consistent bedtime routine that primes my mind and body for sleep.

 My routine starts after dinner.
 I try to avoid strenuous training sessions after 6:00 PM and I never train after 8:00 PM.
 From experience, I know that this can be problematic.